 Indoor Holiday Decorations

 Flocked trees can get a bit messy (you’ll need to vacuum after setting it up), but they’re so beautiful.
-This seven-foot King of Christmas Artificial Flocked Christmas Tree is the ideal size for the average living room.
-Because it’s flocked, you can either leave it as-is or add lights and ornaments.
+This Premium Flocked Christmas Tree is the ideal size for the average living room.
+Because it’s made to look like it’s covered in snow, you can either leave it as-is or add lights and ornaments.
 Buy it here.

 These stylish Christmas stockings come in a set of six, and you can choose from a variety of colors to meet your theme: blue, burgundy, ivory, gray, green and khaki.
 Try hanging them above the fireplace or on the stair railing.
 Buy them here.